olvsivkov/search-movies-react/README.md

 When project is start you will see poster of random movies.
 You can search movie on his title and then filter movie or series.
-Also your movie title, which you writed into search input, and your choosing movie/series are saving in sessionStorage.
+Your movie title, which you writed into search input, and your choosing movie/series are saving in sessionStorage.
+Also you can click on movie poster or link "more information" and will see movie plot description, director and raiting.
+This site created as adaptive fo all gadgets

 _________________________________________________________________________